celo-org/celo-monorepo/README.md

 ### 🙋 Issues

 See the [issue backlog](https://github.com/celo-org/celo-monorepo/issues) for a list of active or proposed tasks.
 Feel free to create new issues to report bugs and/or request features.
-Please add labels to your issues, tagging the appropriate package/area.

 ### ✍️ Contributing